octfx/WikiJournalBot/README.md

 Now the page content between [`{{WikiJournalBotList}}`](https://en.wikiversity.org/wiki/Template:WikiJournalBotList) and [`{{ListEnd}}`](https://en.wikiversity.org/wiki/Template:ListEnd) is replaced with the articles found in the query.

-The actual rendering of the item is done by a separate template.
-Which template is used can be configured through the template.
+The actual rendering of the item is done by a separate template, it can be configured through the `row_template` argument.

 Note: Currently only one list per page is supported.